Mahmoud-Samy-Creator/PENTA-B-InterviewQuestions/README.md

 The program entry point in every part is index.js

 ## How to run
-Using command line to node js run time
+1. First of all | You should Install all used node modules using `npm install` command.
-`node ./index`
+2. Using command line to node js run time `node ./index` to execute the script.